De-Cristo/MLinHEP/README.md

 ---
 ## 2. BDT Toolkits (for HEP)
 Boost Decision Tree is one of the most popular Reinforcement Learning technique adapted in Particle Physics experiment study.
 This repo provide the python interface to apply BDT to the HEP data.

+### 1. TMVA Classification
+TMVA is a machine learning interface in ROOT.
+This repo give an example about doing classification with TMVA with pyROOT.
+It is a very easy using and adapting tool for beginner.
+And a GUI micro based on ROOT can also be found to do the visialization and evaluation of the BDT training.